Model Railroad Scales

 Large Scale model railroading offers several different commercially available scales, that all run on G gauge track ranging from 1:20 to 1:32

 G Gauge Track is 1.75” (45mm) (distance from rail to rail)

 All of the G Scales run on G Gauge track.

 G scale emigrated from Europe, and is most often used in garden railways.
-Major makers include USA Trains, Bachmann and LGB.
+Major makers include USA Trains, Bachmann, PIKO, and LGB.
 G scale was first introduced by the German company, Ernst Paul Lehmann Patentwerk, under the brand, Lehmann Gross Bahn (LGB) in 1968.
 This first line of G-Scale Trains was available in Europe and the US and included steam, electric, and diesel prototypes.

 G-Scale is frequently referred to as “Garden Scale”.
 It is one of the largest scales available in model railroading.
 Its size and durability make these trains well suited for outdoor layouts.

 Garden Railroads are model railroad layouts placed outside, usually winding through backyard landscaping.
 Garden railroads can be described as the marriage of two hobbies; model railroading and gardening.